 Since 2004, the Northern Territory Government has conducted particulate monitoring in the Darwin region.
 In late 2010 monitoring was expanded to include a full ambient air quality monitoring station located near Palmerston.
 Another station was installed at Winnellie in mid 2012.
 In accordance with the National Environment Protection (Ambient Air Quality) Measure 1998 (Air NEPM) each station houses the following instruments:

 - Dichotomous Tapered Element Oscillating Microbalance (TEOM) particulate monitor for near real time analysis of particulates less than 10 microns and less than 2.5 microns.

 - Oxides of Nitrogen (NOX, NO and NO2) analyser

 - Ozone (O3) analyser

-To assist in interpretation of the air quality data meteorological data is also collected.
-Information on wind direction and speed, rainfall, temperature, humidity and solar radiation levels are collected directly from instructions housed in the Palmerston station.
-The Winnellie station sources this information from the Bureau of Meteorology instruments located on the same site.
+To assist in interpretation of the air quality data meteorological data is also collected from instruments on the same site.

-Disclaimer: Historical data available in this facility are fully validated.
-However, data from the current month has not been validated and may require modification during final stages of validation as a result of calibration changes, power failures, instrument failures etc.
+Disclaimer: Historical data available in this portal are fully validated.
+Data from the current month has not been validated and may require modification during final stages of validation as a result of calibration changes or power and instrument failures.